Winckdev/Spotifier/README.md

 # Spotifier
 A python program that "converts" a youtube playlist to a spotify playlist.
-Heavily inspired by TheComeUpCode's SpotifyGeneratePlaylist*
+Heavily inspired/copied by TheComeUpCode's SpotifyGeneratePlaylist*

 This is my first attempt at messing around with youtube's and spotify's apis.
 I feel like there are a lot of useful programs that can reduce our time spent in searching the same song twice in two different music apps, but besides wanting to create my own, I didn't find a py. script that when a youtube song/video doesn't exist in spotify, it downloads it and puts in your local playlist